vuejs/docs/src/guide/events.md

 ## Why Listeners in HTML?

 You might be concerned that this whole event listening approach violates the good old rules about "separation of concerns".
 Rest assured - since all Vue handler functions and expressions are strictly bound to the ViewModel that's handling the current view, it won't cause any maintenance difficulty.
-In fact, there are several benefits in using `v-on`:
+In fact, there are several benefits in using `v-on` or `@`:

 1. It's easier to locate the handler function implementations within your JS code by skimming the HTML template.